TyperNull/Aidoku-Extra/README.md

 ## That said, Extra has:
 - Import support for Tachiyomi and Mihon backups without conversion.
 Thanks to [beer-psi](https://github.com/beer-psi) for the [tachiyomi-aidoku-converter](https://github.com/beer-psi/tachiyomi-aidoku-converter) which i based the swift converter.

 - Option to set the display frame rate to 60Hz or 120Hz (for iPhones and iPads with ProMotion displays) to change it go to settings-> appearance-> refresh rate

-- Ability to delete and rename your backups
+- Ability to delete and rename your backups.

-- fixed migration so now read/unrad chapters are correctly perserved when migrating.
+- Fixed migration so that read/unread chapters are now correctly preserved when migrating.

-- duplicate deletion. it can automatically finds duplicated mangas in library you can select which to delete.
+- Duplicate deletion: it automatically finds duplicated manga in the library, and you can select which ones to delete.

-- swipe from right to left to mark a chapter read/unread
+- Swipe from right to left to mark a chapter as read or unread.

 # Contributing